eleclerc/ottawaphpcommunity/README.markdown

 ### Database

-Run the script in `./data/sql` to create the database, and then run any migration script in `./data/migrations` to get to the latest version
+Create the database with the same name as in `application/config/application.ini`, the run the script in `./data/sql` to create the tables, then run any migration script in `./data/migrations` to get to the latest version.

-Sample data available in `./data/fixtures` directory
+Sample data available in `./data/fixtures` directory.

 ## Contribute